 The first day setting up was a very long day for sure…

-Love the beatiful flower touches she added to my booth too.
+Love the beautiful flower touches she added to my booth too.

-As this week comes to an end, my vintage window booth is all set up at the Vintage Soul and next week I’ll be adding all my custom price tags, sign, and starting back out to go “Thrifting with the Gals“.
+As this week ends, my vintage window booth is all set up at the Vintage Soul, and next week, I’ll be adding all my custom price tags and signs and starting back out to go “Thrifting with the Gals.”